A new-look Gujarat BJP ministry dominated by first-timers | Politics

 - India

-Making a clean break from his predecessor Vijay Rupani’s ministers, Gujarat CM Bhupendra Patel on Thursday inducted 24 members in his new-look council of ministers, 10 of them of cabinet rank.
+Making a clean break from his predecessor Vijay Rupani’s ministry (rpt ministry), Gujarat CM Bhupendra Patel on Thursday inducted 24 members in his new-look council of ministers, 10 of them of cabinet rank.

 As many as 21 of them have become ministers for the first time.